Lozarth/Wary-Unfriender/README.md

 2. Git clone this repository or extract the zip file
 3. Open a terminal in the directory and run `npm install`
 4. Run `node index.js` to start the program
-5. Enter your user token when prompted.
+5. Enter your user token when prompted

 Tip: Use **CTRL+SHIFT+I** and paste the code below into the Console to copy your token:
 ```js